tatref/chess-fracture/README.md

 # What is this?

-A Blender script + website to generate Blender files from chess PGN from Lichess
+A Blender script + website to generate Blender animations with fracture modifier, from PGN files (Lichess)

 # Teasers